sylintBundy/fall2020/README.md

 This assignment makes use of keyboard and mouse button input.
 It plays a silent piano that can change between light and dark mode.

 #### How to Use
-* Keys S, E, D, R, F, G, Y, H, U, J, I, K, L activate its corresponding piano key.
+* Keys S, E, D, R, F, G, Y, H, U, J, I, K, L activate their corresponding piano key.
 * Click anywhere to alternate between light and dark mode.

 ### **Assignment 7**